 IHG® Rewards Club Premier Credit Card vs. Capital One® Venture® Rewards Credit Card (This card is not currently available on CardRatings)

 The Capital One® Venture® Rewards Credit Card isn’t a hotel-branded card but it does give you the chance to earn rewards that you can redeem for hotel stays – and any number of other travel-related purchases for that matter.

 What you’ll get with the Capital One® Venture® Rewards Credit Card is the opportunity to earn a flat two miles per $1 spent on every purchase and redemption options with any airline or hotel as well as any number of other travel-related purchases.
 What you WON’T get is the perks that go along with loyalty, like free annual night stays or a free night when you redeem a certain amount of rewards.

 Capital One® Venture® Rewards Credit Card cardholders do enjoy no foreign transaction fees and a similar annual fee at $95, but that’s waived for the first year.
 They also can earn 50,000 bonus miles, worth $500 in travel, after spending $3,000 in the first three months.
-And, recently, Capital One announced that Capital One® Venture® Rewards Credit Card cardholders are also eligible for that Global Entry or TSA Precheck® application fee reimbursement.
+You can fly any airline, stay at any hotel, anytime and not have to worry about blackout dates.
+Plus, you can transfer your miles to multiple leading travel loyalty programs.
+And, recently, Capital One announced that Capital One® Venture® Rewards Credit Card cardholders are also eligible for that Global Entry or TSA Pre✓® application fee reimbursement.

 Ultimately, you’ll need to decide whether your loyalty to the IHG brand is strong enough that you’ll be satisfied earning the bulk of your rewards through purchases with that hotel group and redeeming your rewards for stays there as well.